 As with all Mann Westerns, the reputation has only grown since then.
 Empire describes the movie as “a masterpiece that’s too easy to take for granted” and “the best of an outstanding run of Westerns”.
 Film critic/historian Leonard Maltin has lauded The Naked Spur as “one of the best westerns ever made”.
 Dennis Schwartz calls it a “wonderfully intense psychological Western.”
 Herb Fagen in The Encyclopedia of the Western reckons that both Stewart and Ryan deserved an Oscar for it.
 Jeanine Basinger calls the picture “a masterful achievement” and says, “It is one of the most mature and intelligent films ever made.”
 And so on.

 The Naked Spur really is a stunningly good film.
-There are those who say it is
+There are those who say it is the best of all the Mann/Stewart pictures, and they could be right, though I would find it hard to choose.

 Next time, The Far Country, in some ways a Bend of the River 2.